crate/crate-operator/docs/source/concepts.rst

 1. For each data node definition, in the order they are defined in the spec, restart each of its nodes in ordinal order.

-Restarting CrateDB node works by deleting the corresponding Kubernetes pod.
+Restarting a CrateDB node works by deleting the corresponding Kubernetes pod.
 The operator will then wait for a new pod to go down and another one to come up and join the CrateDB cluster.
-Lastly, the cluster needs to `report a green health`_ three times in a row with a 30 second wait time in betweek, for a pod to be considered back in service.
+Lastly, the cluster needs to `report a green health`_ three times in a row with a 30 second wait time in between, for a pod to be considered back in service.

 .. _report a green health: https://crate.io/docs/crate/reference/en/latest/admin/system-information.html#health